Wardlaw-Hartridge School: Academics

-Besides the Dean of Studies, each department (English, History, Language, Art/Music, and Science) has a department chair, a position filled by a teacher in that department.
-Department chairs are appointed by the Head of School, and they are not based on seniority, but rather, they are rotated between teachers in the department in several year intervals.
+Besides the dean of studies, each department (English, History, Language, Art/Music, and Science) has a department chair, a position filled by a teacher in that department.
+Department chairs are appointed by the head of school, and they are not based on seniority, but rather, they are rotated between teachers in the department in several-year intervals.

 The Lower School

 The Lower School curriculum emphasizes basic skills in the English language and basic Arithmetic.
 It also covers Earth sciences and Social Studies, including instruction about the history of New Jersey (in Fourth Grade) and ancient civilizations (in Fifth grade.)

-The current Lower School Head is Silvia Davis.
+The current Lower School Head is Erin Leonard.

 The Middle School

 The Middle School is intended to provide a transitional experience between the self-contained learning environment of the Lower School and the freer, more individualized environment of the Upper School.
 Middle School students have some choice in courses, namely foreign language and yearly electives.
-The current Middle School Head is Dr. Corinna Crafton.
+The current Middle School Head is Kirstin Rogers.